ZYDeeplearning/RCCTNet-GAN/README.md

-# RCCTNet-GAN   My paper will pubulic on TIP
+# FDAL-GAN   My paper will be pubulic on TIP